Ad Stouthamer

-Adriaan Hendrik "Ad" Stouthamer (31 October 1931- 20 februari 2023) was a Dutch microbiologist.
+Adriaan Hendrik "Ad" Stouthamer (31 October 1931 – 20 February 2023) was a Dutch microbiologist.
 He was a professor at the Vrije Universiteit Amsterdam from the 1960s to 1996.
+His research was mostly focused on the metabolism of microbiological cultures.

-Life
+Life and career

 Stouthamer was born on 31 October 1931 in Sas van Gent.
+He was a keen student at school in Terneuzen.
+Stouthamer was nine years old when World War II broke out.
+During the war at one time he had to fall of a dike when a British Supermarine Spitfire flew over.
+The liberation of the Netherlands had a large impact on him.

-In 1960 he obtained his doctorate at Utrecht University under Klaas Winkler with a thesis titled: "Koolhydraatstofwisseling van de azijnzuurbacteriën".
+In 1960 he obtained his doctorate at Utrecht University under Klaas Winkler with a thesis titled: Koolhydraatstofwisseling van de azijnzuurbacteriën.
 In 1963 he became lecturer at the Vrije Universiteit Amsterdam.
-He gave his inaugural lecture as professor in 1968.
+In 1968 he was appointed as professor and gave his inaugural lecture the same year.
+At the university he founded a large department for microbiology and was also involved in the improvement of education.
 From 1992 to 1995 he had a special teaching assignment in applied microbiology.
 He retired in autumn 1996 and was succeeded in his chair by Hans Westerhoff.
+At his final lecture Stouthamer stated that 99% of all microorganisms still needed to be described, and that at the rate of that time it would take another 8,300 years.